 Hybrid planks are a mixture between vinyl and laminate, and gaining traction with home buyers.
 You get a range of colours that give a contemporary wood look finish so you’ll be able to find a style that suits you.
 Plus, the flooring’s core is made of limestone instead of PVC, meaning that it’s tougher than many vinyl options.

-Unlike laminate planks that are notorious for popping out due to their frequent expansion/shrinkage, hybrid planks stay the same size because of their limestone core.
+Hybrid planks are filled with a limestone core so they avoid expansion and shrinkage.
 Unlike luxury vinyl planks, the hybrid options are not flexible and click into place.

 Advantages of Hybrid Planks: